Eliminate "native" programs that run during the build

 conclusion that we came to last time this particular problem came up on

 the mailing lists.

-Updated by Robert Mustacchi about 5 years ago
+Updated by Robert Mustacchi almost 8 years ago

 Importantly, most native programs are fine.
 Specifically the problem is that you shouldn't have a native program use anything as part of the compilation process from the proto area.
 Accepting input from the proto area or from the gate in general, is perfectly fine.